mtrevi/BuonAppetito/README.md

 Michele Trevisiol, Luca Chiarandini, Ricardo Baeza-Yates “[Buon Appetito - Recommending Personalized Menus](http://www.micheletrevisiol.com/papers/ht2014_trevisiol.pdf)”, September 1 – 4 2014, Santiago, Chile, ACM conference on Hypertext and Social Media, [HT2014](http://ht.acm.org/ht2014/)

 <h6>Repository Structure</h6>
+* `planning` : contains the diagrams
 * `data` : contains the data in RAW and post-processed format
+* `model` : contains the models or objects that are called by different modules
 * `src` : contains all the modules explained in the planning diagram with a simple README that explains the basic functionalities
-* `model` : contains the models or objects that are called by different modules
-* `planning` : it simply contains the diagrams

 <h6>Planning</h6>
 ![Planning](planning/TIST_Planning.png)